hdShang/arxiv-daily/docs/cs-AI/2025-08-05/papers/250802979v1-unified-tool-integration-for-llms-a-protocol-agnostic-approach-to-fu.md

 ---
 layout: default
-title: Unified Tool Integration for LLMs: A Protocol-Agnostic Approach to Function Calling
+title: "Unified Tool Integration for LLMs: A Protocol-Agnostic Approach to Function Calling"
 ---

 # Unified Tool Integration for LLMs: A Protocol-Agnostic Approach to Function Calling